Pecan pie with chickpea crust

 Dark corn syrup

-- Preheat oven to 400°F. Place chickpeas in a food processor and pulse until almost smooth.
-Add cornstarch, 1 tablespoon sugar, cinnamon, and ½ teaspoon vanilla; pulse until well combined.
-Add egg white and process until smooth, scraping sides of bowl as needed.
+- Preheat oven to 400°F. In a food processor, pulse chickpeas until almost smooth.
+Add cornstarch, cinnamon, 1 tbsp sugar, and 1⁄2 tsp vanilla; pulse until well combined.
+Add egg white and process, scraping sides of bowl as needed, until smooth.

-- Lightly coat a shallow 9-inch pie plate with cooking spray.
+- Lightly coat a shallow 9-inch pie plate with nonstick spray.
 Scrape chickpea mixture into pan; pat mixture into bottom and up sides of pan (mixture will be sticky).
-Bake at 400°F until lightly browned and crisp, about 30 minutes.
-Reduce oven temperature to 325°F.
+Bake until lightly browned and crisp, about 30 minutes.
+Then reduce oven temperature to 325°F.

-- Combine corn syrup, whole eggs, remaining 7 tablespoons sugar, and remaining 1 teaspoon vanilla.
-Stir with a whisk until smooth, then stir in pecans.
-Spoon mixture into warm pie crust.
-Bake at 325°F until filling is set, 30-35 minutes.
+- In a medium bowl, whisk corn syrup, whole eggs, remaining 7 tbsp sugar, and remaining 1 tsp vanilla until smooth, then stir in pecans.
+Into warm pie crust, spoon mixture.
+Bake until filling is set, 30 to 35 minutes.
+On a wire rack, let cool 30 minutes.
 Serve warm, at room temperature, or chilled.

 - Serving size: 1 slice